redpanda-data/redpanda/bazel/toolchain/README.md

 We install minimal dependencies and build clang toolchains that bazel loads directly.
 This makes the build more hermetic and allows us to atomically upgrade the compiler as desired.

-To build a toolchain use `docker build --file Dockerfile.oldlinux --output $PWD .`
+To build a toolchain use `docker build --build-arg "LLVM_VERSION=17.0.6" --file Dockerfile.oldlinux --output $PWD .`

 The compiler output will be in a tarball in the current directory, this can be uploaded to S3, then bazel can pull it down as desired.